Payment Fraud Index: Australia 2026

 The Payment Fraud Index compiles verified payment fraud statistics for Australia from authoritative sources including the ACCC National Anti-Scam Centre and Eftsure's own independent research.
 It is updated annually and covers scam losses, payment redirection fraud, phishing trends and what the data means for finance and AP teams.

-More than half the workforce has been directly targeted.
+More than half are saying they've been directly targeted.
 For finance teams, that exposure is not abstract.
 It reflects the volume of fraudulent payment requests reaching employees who handle outbound payments daily.

-14% of Australians lost money to a fraud attempt in the past 12 months.
+14% of Australians say they've lost money to a fraud attempt in the past 12 months.

 Exposure to fraud is widespread, but actual financial loss affects a meaningful share of the population.
 In a business context, a single successful payment redirection can far exceed the losses captured in consumer fraud data.